chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 ## Limitation on HTTP session sharing and resiliency

 In active/hot-standby mode, there is always at most one "active" XL Deploy node.
 The nodes use a health REST endpoint (`/ha/health`) to tell the load balancer which node is the active one.
-The load balancer will always route users to the active node; calling a standby node directly will result in incorrect behavior.
+The load balancer should always route users to the active node; calling a standby node directly will result in incorrect behavior.

 However, XL Deploy does not share HTTP sessions among nodes.
 If the active XL Deploy node becomes unavailable:

 * All users will effectively be logged out and will lose any work that was not yet persisted to the database.
-* Any deployment or control tasks that were running on the previously active node will have the `failed` status.
+* Any deployment tasks that were running on the previously active node will have the `failed` status.
 After another node has become the new active node (which will happen automatically), you can restart these tasks.
+Any control tasks must be re-initiated from scratch.

 ## Active/Hot-standby setup procedure